 In addition to the FICO Score itself, the quarterly credit file includes information on other financial outcomes including late payments and credit account activity at the individual borrower level.
 The late payments data includes indicators for whether the individual had any account that was more than 30, 60, or 90 days past due in the last six months.
+An account is considered late if the borrower fails to make the minimum payment on-time.
 The credit account data includes the number of revolving trade accounts (e.g., credit cards), credit utilization (i.e., the percent of the credit limit used), and the total credit balance amount.